 If you can’t distance yourself physically in the short term – perhaps you live with them and/or are still a child yourself – you can learn to distance yourself emotionally.

-The decision you have to make is how much you value the relationship you have with your parents.
+The decision you have to make is how much you value your relationship with your parents.

 Do you share some genuinely good times with them and the controlling behavior is merely a stain on an otherwise ok relationship?